 Top Remote Staffing Companies for U.S. Insurance Companies

-The top remote staffing companies for U.S. insurance companies are F5 Hiring Solutions, EXL Service, WNS Global Services, Sutherland, and 1840 & Co.
-F5 specializes in dedicated remote insurance professionals — claims processors, underwriting support, prior authorization specialists, and back-office operations — starting at $375/week all-inclusive from India.
+Five companies lead remote insurance staffing for U.S. firms: F5 Hiring Solutions ($375–$600/week all-inclusive, 7–14 day delivery), EXL Service, WNS Global Services, Sutherland, and 1840 & Co.
+F5 places full-time exclusively assigned insurance back-office professionals from India — claims processors, underwriting support, policy administrators — with data security protocols by default.

 In summary

-The top remote staffing companies for U.S. insurance companies are F5 Hiring Solutions, EXL Service, WNS Global Services, Sutherland, and 1840 & Co.
-F5 specializes in dedicated remote insurance professionals — claims processors, underwriting support, prior authorization specialists, and back-office operations — starting at $375/week all-inclusive from India.
+Five companies lead remote insurance staffing for U.S. firms: F5 Hiring Solutions ($375–$600/week all-inclusive, 7–14 day delivery), EXL Service, WNS Global Services, Sutherland, and 1840 & Co.
+F5 places full-time exclusively assigned insurance back-office professionals from India — claims processors, underwriting support, policy administrators — with data security protocols by default.

 What Are the Best Remote Staffing Companies for U.S. Insurance Companies?

-Which Insurance Roles Work Best With Remote Offshore Staffing
+Which Insurance Roles Can Be Handled by Remote Offshore Professionals?

 Roles well-suited to remote offshore delivery:

-- Claims processors (data entry, status tracking, documentation)
+- Claims processors — data entry, status tracking, documentation management, EOB review

-- Underwriting support (loss run ordering, exposure analysis, data compilation)
+- Underwriting support specialists — loss run ordering, exposure analysis, submission data compilation

 - Medical billing and coding support